iodepo/odis-arch/docs/releases/README.md

 ## Loading

 You can download and leverage the above files with your graph workflow as you wish.
 Below are some examples in UNIX for loading the graphs into various triplestores.
+However, consult the documentation for your package for specific help.

 Blazegraph triplestore
 ```bash